Knowledge Graph Embedding Methods for Entity Alignment: An Experimental Review

 As shown in Figure~\ref{fig:AttrE_example}, AttrE consists of four modules: the schema alignment module (preprocessing step), the structure embedding module $J_{S E}$, the attribute character embedding module $J_{C E}$, and the alignment module $J_{SIM}$

 The predicate alignment module merges the two KGs and renames predicates with a similar predicate name from $KG_1$ and $KG_2$, with a unified naming schema.
-For example, lgd:hasCountry and dbp:country are converted to :country.
-To find the predicates with similar names, it computes the Levenshtein distance of the prefixes of the predicates' URIs.
+For example, lgd:hasCountry and dbp:country (with lgd and dbp being the prefixes of the Linked Geo Data and DBpedia namespaces, respectively) are converted to :country.
+To find the predicates with similar names, it computes the Levenshtein distance of the postfixes of the predicates' URIs.
 If this score is greater than a predefined threshold, then the two predicates are similar.

 AttrE adopts TransE (Equation~\ref{eq:TransE}) to learn the structure embeddings by minimizing the $J_{SE}$ loss function, with $\alpha=\frac{\operatorname{count}(r)}{{\mid}X{\mid}}$, where count(r) is the number of occurrences of relation r, and ${\mid}X{\mid}$ is the total number of relation edges in the merged KG.